Revenge of the Savage Planet is the Sequel we all want and Need

 Written By Stephen Farrelly

-Stephen Farrelly is a veteran journalist and editor with more than two decades experience in the worlds of gaming, entertainment and sports under his belt.
-He is a proud pug owner, loves art in all forms, but particularly street and tattoo culture, and is the director of Swear Jar Editorial...
+Stephen Farrelly is a veteran journalist and editor with more than two decades experience in the worlds of gaming, entertainment, lifestyle and sport under his belt.
+He is a proud pug dad, loves art in all forms but particularly street and tattoo culture, and is the director of Swear Jar...

 Explore more in Gaming